jash182/jash182.github.io/README.md

 The follow are organized in section.

 1. R Programming
-2. Access
+2. Microsoft Access
-3. SQL Server
+3. Python
-4. Python
+4. SQL

 # R Programming